 When investing we should have a strong long-term focus.
-It is difficult in our fast paced world, most people are focused on what is happening now.
-Investors should understand that to obtain big results in the short-term is both difficult and risky.
+It is difficult in our fast-paced world, most people are focused on what is happening now.
+Investors should understand that obtaining big results in the short term is both difficult and risky.
 As we have seen risk and return are completely related.
-To achieve high returns in a short amount of time, is only possible if you have a higher degree of risk.
+To achieve high returns in a short amount of time is only possible if you have a higher degree of risk.
 To avoid any of these mistakes you should focus on your strategy.
-Also make decisions based on your risk appetite.
-Not letting emotions influence your decision making process, is the key to being successful.
+Also, make decisions based on your risk appetite.
+Not letting emotions influence your decision-making process, is the key to being successful.

 Don’t make the same mistake twice, by learning from your investment mistakes

-There are numerous problems investors face.
+There are numerous problems investors face, including choosing the right broker, you can read more on CFTC brokers.
 We have seen that it is key to remain focused on your plan, and goals.
 This will help you avoid investment mistakes.
-You should not incur in emotional driven decisions that might end up being self-destructive.
+You should not incur emotionally driven decisions that might end up being self-destructive.
 Investors cannot be shortsighted and should focus instead on looking at the big picture.
 When making any investment decision we should strive to make the best decision we can.

 Featured image source: beginmoneyinvesting